cryostatio/cryostatio.github.io/guides/_subsections/automated-analysis.md

 the problem.
 Cryostat also allows you to download the report HTML file for offline use.

+Cryostat also provides an *Automated Analysis Card* that is able to display the same information in a more user-friendly format, with more tools and control over the data you see.
+The card is available for use in the *Dashboard*.
+Read the section on the [Automated Analysis Card](#automated-analysis-card) for more information.

 <ol>
   <li>
     {% include_relative _subsections/common/select-target-application.md %}